Singular-Value-Decomposition/dynamic-programing-visualiser/README.md

 # Dynamic Programming Visualiser

-A webapp to help visualiser the concepts of dynamic programming algorithms.
+Interactive web based platform to help visualise the concepts and paradigm or dynamic programming algorithms.